senecawill/WisBlock-API-V2/README.md

 ## Firmware update over BLE

-When used with the RAK4631, firmware update over BLE is already included in the library.
-Firmware updates for the RAK4631 can be done by using the Nordic nRF Toolbox (available for Android and iOS) or with the WisBlock Toolbox (my Android application).
+When working with the RAK4631, the library includes the functionality for firmware updates over BLE.
+You can perform these updates using either the Nordic nRF Toolbox (available for both Android and iOS) or the WisBlock Toolbox (my Android application).

+To initialize firmware updates over BLE, you'll need to enable BLE within the setup_app() function.
+This is done by setting g_enable_ble = true;.

+Additionally, you'll need to manually enable advertising using the restart_advertising(xx); function, where xx is the duration of active advertising in seconds.
+Setting xx to 0 will keep advertising on continuously, but be aware that this isn't optimal for low power consumption.
+However, for development and debugging purposes, you can start with restart_advertising(0);.
+After xx seconds, you'll need to restart the device before attempting an update.

-For the update, copy the created update file (usually called firmware.zip) from the .pio/build/{device} folder, copy it to you phone and use one of the applications to update the firmware.
+When you're ready to update the firmware, locate the update file (typically named firmware.zip) in the .pio/build/{device} directory.
+Transfer this file to your phone, and then use either the Nordic nRF Toolbox or the WisBlock Toolbox to complete the firmware update.

 #### 📝 _INFO_

-If the firmware update via BLE fails, update the device to the latest bootloader for the RAK4631 with the version V0.4.3.
-You can find the latest bootloader in the [WisBlock repo](https://github.com/RAKWireless/WisBlock/tree/master/bootloader/RAK4630/Latest)
+In case you encounter any issues with the firmware update via BLE, it's recommended to update your device to the latest bootloader for the RAK4631, specifically version V0.4.3 or later.
+You can find this latest bootloader in the [WisBlock repository](https://github.com/RAKWireless/WisBlock/tree/master/bootloader/RAK4630/Latest).

+To perform the bootloader upgrade, initiate the bootloader mode by quickly pressing the reset button twice.
+Once in bootloader mode, a drive will appear on your computer.
+Copy the new bootloader file, named `wiscore_XXX.uf2`, to this drive.

+After updating the bootloader, your device may start in bootloader mode.
+If this occurs, you'll need to flash a new firmware via USB.

 ----